 In addition, insects like bees and butterflies could serve as bioindicators of environmental health, reflecting the subtle shifts in climate, pollution, and land-use changes in Dhapa (Mitra et al., 2016).
 Promoting community science and academic collaboration in this area will not only enrich our understanding but also aid in framing evidence-based policy decisions on urban planning and landfill management.

-This study aims to assess and compare insect diversity across three representative habitat types in Dhapa—agricultural fields, mixed vegetation zones, and disturbed areas—using quantitative diversity indices and statistical analysis.
+This study aims to assess and compare insect diversity across three representative habitat types in Dhapa agricultural fields, mixed vegetation zones, and disturbed areas using quantitative diversity indices and statistical analysis.
 By linking habitat complexity to species abundance and richness, the research seeks to provide a comprehensive understanding of insect community structure in one of Kolkata’s most ecologically paradoxical landscapes.

 Materials And Methods